 Disputes means any dispute, claim, suit, action,cause of action, demand or proceeding arising out or in connection with this Agreement, or the breach, termination or invalidity thereof.

-Stake means the amount of ETH deposited in the Deposit Locker smart contract and equaling the final Auction Validator Slot price.
+Stake means the amount of TLN deposited in the Deposit Locker smart contract and equaling the final Auction Validator Slot price.

-Trustlines Bridge means a combination of one smart contract deployed on the Ethereum Mainchain, one smart contract deployed on the Trustlines Blockchain and a tool (tlbc - bridge) that Validators run.
-It allows to transfer Trustlines Network Token from the Ethereum Mainchain into the Trustlines chain as native Trustlines Network Coins.
+Trustlines Bridge means a combination of one smart contract deployed on the Ethereum Mainchain, one smart contract deployed on the Trustlines Blockchain, and a tool (tlbc - bridge) that Validators run.
+It allows to transfer Trustlines Network Tokens from the Ethereum Mainchain into the Trustlines chain as native Trustlines Network Coins.
 The exact code and specifications of the Trustlines Bridge are still in development.

 Trustlines Network Coins (TLC) means similar to the Ethereum Mainchain, the Trustlines Blockchain requires transaction fees to be paid in a cryptocurrency native to the blockchain.
 These tokens will be called Trustlines Network Coins.
 The exact code and specifications of the TLC is still in development.